SubramanyaKS/MyWebsiteTest/README.md

 Tested Website Link: https://subramanyaks.github.io/

+#### Automation Testing
+Automation testing uses the specialized tools to automate the execution of manually designed test cases without any human intervention.

 #### Selenium
 Selenium is an open-source tool that automates web browsers.
 It provides a single interface that lets you write test scripts in programming languages like Ruby, Java, NodeJS, PHP, Perl, Python, and C#, among others.